Atkinson-Lab/Tractor-Mix-manuscript/UKBB/README.md

 Split UKBB vcf file by 22 chromosomes.
 This helps parallelization for downstream analysis

 `run_shapeit5.sh`:
 Phasing each chromosome with Shapeit5.
 First use bcftools to subset TGP (reference) AFR-EUR samples, then compute allele count (AC) and indexing both TGP and UKBB data.
 Then perform phasing, which outputs a bcf file.
 Then convert bcf files to vcf.gz files.
+Genetics maps downloaded from [here](https://github.com/odelaneau/shapeit4/tree/master/maps)

+&nbsp;
+&nbsp;

+### `LAI` local ancestry inference

+`run_RFMIX.sh`:
+Perform local ancestry inference with RFmix2.
+Genetics maps downloaded from [here](https://github.com/odelaneau/shapeit4/tree/master/maps), and modified to match the format of RFMix2.

+`TGP_AFR_EUR.tsv`:
+The super population level label for TGP reference panel.